zogzog/cubicweb/doc/book/en/annexes/faq.rst

    component).
 Google App Engine is yet another supported target for RQL.

-[copy answer from forum, explain why similar to sparql and why better than django and SQL]

-which ajax library is CubicWeb using ?
+Which ajax library is CubicWeb using ?
 --------------------------------------

-[CubicWeb uses jQuery and adds a thin layer on top of that]
+CubicWeb uses jQuery and provides a few helpers on top of that.
+Additionally, some jQuery plugins are provided (some are provided in specific cubes).

 How is security implemented ?
 ------------------------------

+The basis for security is a mapping from operations to groups or arbitrary RQL expressions.
+These mappings are scoped to entities and relations.

-This is an example of how it works in our framework:
+This is an example for an Entity Type definition:

 .. sourcecode:: python